 Our vision: Our nation was founded and built upon the self-evident truth that all people are created equal.
 That ideal calls us to defend liberty and justice for everyone, with no exceptions.
 In the 21st century, three policies are of foremost importance: (1) outlaw discrimination based on race, gender, age, disability, religion, ethnicity, sexual orientation or gender identity; (2) guarantee fundamental fairness for immigrants; and (3) protect our privacy from intrusion by governments or businesses, including the collection, use and sale of data without individuals’ active consent.

-More than 40 million American residents are foreign-born.
-About three-fourths of these are authorized residents, and yet, whether authorized or not, they often face discrimination.
+More than 45 million American residents are foreign-born.
+More than three-fourths of these are authorized residents, and yet, whether authorized or not, they often face discrimination.
 Millions more Americans were born in the U.S. but face discrimination because they look foreign.
-Progressive states and cities are responding by limiting government inquiries into immigration status, refusing some federal immigration detainer requests, authorizing driver’s licenses regardless of immigration status, making government ID cards available to all, and providing information about government requirements, programs and services in various languages.
+Progressive states and cities are responding by limiting government inquiries into immigration status, refusing some federal immigration detainer requests, authorizing driver’s licenses regardless of immigration status, making government ID cards available to all, protecting immigrants from harassment, and providing information about government requirements, programs and services in various languages.

 Many government agencies, including state and local law enforcement, are amassing vast databases about people’s personal and business relationships, where they have been, and more.
 Progressives are starting to push back by requiring warrants for law enforcement to access the most sensitive personal data and limiting how long data can be kept by police.
 In some cases, governments are limiting the collection, sale or use of government-generated data, especially information about schoolchildren.